Coca-Cola overcomes falling demand in North America and puts up strong fourth quarter sales

 Unit case volumes rose 2% in the quarter, led by sparkling soft drinks, juices and Coca-Cola Zero Sugar.
 Sports drinks, coffee and tea all saw lower demand.

 In North America, unit case volumes declined 1% as growing sales of juice, dairy and Coca-Cola were offset by falling demand for water, sports drinks, coffee and tea.
-Coke said its prices rose 8% during the quarter.
-While that was down from the double-digit price increases the company put in place earlier in 2023, Coke has said that higher prices are pinching some consumers and forcing them to trade down to store brands.
+Coke said its North American prices rose 8% in both the fourth quarter and the full year.

+Chairman and CEO James Quincey said price increases have clearly squeezed some consumers who are going out less often and buying more drinks for the home.
+But he said Coke continues to see strong buying power from other consumers, who are opting for higher-priced beverages like Fairlife milk, Core Power protein shakes and Simply juices.

+“There's clearly multiple things going on in the landscape in terms of categories and price points and we’ve been working to address both ends of those,” Quincey said.

 Net income fell 3% to $1.9 billion, or 46 cents per share.
 Without one-time items, including restructuring costs, the company earned 49 cents per share.
 That was in line with Wall Street’s forecast.